Muay Thai is one of the most popular martial arts ever, and it’s used by a lot of fighters of all types. But is Muay Thai effective in MMA?

 Suppose you had to choose between kickboxing and MT, which one’s better?

-That’s what I considered in a recent article.
-In it, I shared info on whether Kickboxing and Muay Thai are the same, and whether Kickboxing is safer than MT.
+That’s what I covered in a recent article.
+In it, I shared info on whether Kickboxing is better than Muay Thai, if Kickboxing and Muay Thai are kind of the same, and whether Kickboxing is safer than MT.

 But I also revealed whether Kickboxing is the best fighting style.
 In truth, they are similar, but there’s 1 brutal technique from Muay Thai that kickboxers don’t use.